vkbo/novelWriter/docs/source/usage_projects.rst

 displayed in the footer of any document open in the editor, and all stats are shown in the details panel below the project tree for any document selected in the project or novel tree.

-The word counts are not updated in real time, but run in the background every five seconds for as long as the document is being actively edited.
+The word counts are not updated in real time, but run in the background every few seconds for as long as the document is being actively edited.

 A total project word count is displayed in the status bar.
 The total count depends on the sum of